 11. The CIA discovered traces of enriched uranium in Israel in the mid-1960s, touching off an investigation to determine which handful of countries then in possession of multi-billion dollar gaseous diffusion plants was the source.
-Energy Department officials visiting retired former Atomic Energy Commission head Glenn Seaborg in 1978 told him the signature of the uranium picked up outside Dimona in Israel was of that of a specialized signature provided to NUMEC.
+Energy Department officials visiting retired former Atomic Energy Commission head Glenn Seaborg in 1978 told him the signature of the uranium picked up outside Dimona in Israel was of a specialized type that had been processed by NUMEC.
 (Exhibit 5)

 12. The CIA was initially compelled by President Lyndon B. Johnson to suppress its findings about NUMEC and Israel's possession of nuclear weapons built with material diverted from NUMEC.
-When CIA Director Richard Helms advised LBJ of CIA findings, he was ordered by LBJ to not further discuss it.
+When CIA Director Richard Helms advised LBJ of CIA's findings, he was ordered by LBJ to not discuss it with others.
 (Exhibit 3)